 - “The Marks Have Gone Off-Script: Rogue Actors in the WWE’s Stands.” #WWE: Professional Wrestling in the Transmedia Age.
 Ed.
 Dru Jeffries, forthcoming 2018.

 - With Henry Jenkins.
 “Afterword: Spreadable Media, Five Years Later.”
 Spreadable Media: Creating Value and Meaning in a Networked Culture, paperback edition.
-(Original book authored by Henry Jenkins, Sam Ford, and Joshua Green), pp. 307-322.
+(Original book authored by Henry Jenkins, Sam Ford, and Joshua Green).
+New York: New York University Press, 2018, pp. 307-322.

 - “‘He’s a Real Man’s Man’: Pro Wrestling and Negotiations of Contemporary Masculinity.”
 The Routledge Companion to Media Fandom.
 Ed.
 Suzanne Scott and Melissa Click, New York: Routledge, 2017, pp. 174-183.